b4b857f6ee/selks_grafana_dashboard/README.md

-# Dashboard SELKS for Grafana
+# Grafana Dashboards for SELKS

 You already have :
 - Grafana 7+  https://grafana.com/